Polio eradication: Vaccination

 There are two distinct types of polio vaccine.
 Oral polio vaccine (OPV, or Sabin vaccine) contains attenuated poliovirus.
 OPV is delivered as oral drops or infused into sugar cubes.
 It is highly effective and inexpensive (about per dose in 2024) and its availability has bolstered efforts to eradicate polio.
 The vaccine confers long-term, possibly lifelong, immunity to the virus.
 Because of its route of administration, it induces an immunization of the intestinal mucosa that protects against subsequent infection, though multiple doses are necessary to achieve effective prophylaxis.
 Attenuated poliovirus derived from the oral polio vaccine is excreted, infecting and indirectly inducing immunity in unvaccinated individuals, and thus amplifying the effects of the doses delivered.
 The oral administration does not require special medical equipment or training.
 Taken together, these advantages have made it the favored vaccine of many countries, and it has long been preferred by the global eradication initiative.

 The primary disadvantage of OPV derives from its inherent nature.
 As an attenuated but active virus, it can induce vaccine-associated paralytic poliomyelitis (VAPP) in approximately one individual per every 2.7 million doses administered.
-The live virus can circulate in under-vaccinated populations (circulating vaccine-derived poliovirus, cVDPV) and over time can revert to a neurovirulent form causing paralytic polio.
+The live virus can circulate in under-vaccinated populations (circulating vaccine-derived poliovirus, cVDPV) and over time can mutate to a neurovirulent form causing paralytic polio.
 Until recent times, a trivalent OPV containing all three virus strains was used, but with the eradication of wild poliovirus type 2 this was phased out in 2016 and replaced with bivalent vaccine containing just types 1 and 3, supplemented with monovalent type 2 OPV in regions with documented cVDPV2 circulation.
 A novel OPV2 vaccine (nOPV2) genetically modified to reduce the likelihood of disease-causing activating mutations was granted emergency licencing in 2021, and subsequently full licensure in December 2023.
 Genetically stabilsed vaccines targeting poliovirus types 1 and 3 are in development, with the intention that these will eventually completely replace the Sabin vaccines.